 Q: What do you like most about your job?

-A: The one thing i love the most about my job is that although its a repetative process but still you get to learn new things with every other song that sounds similar to another song.
+A: The one thing I love the most about my job is that although it's a repetitive process still you get to learn new things with every other song that sounds similar to another song.

 Q: What's the biggest misconception about what you do?

 A: People often think that Mixing is magic and that you can throw anything in your session and then mixing would make it sound awesome but the truth is nobody in the world can make a bad recording sound good, rather good recordings are necessary for good mixing.

 Q: What was your career path?
 How long have you been doing this?